kabisa/theguild.nl/draft/flutter-driver.md

 }
 ```

-What this does is allow us to hook up a NavigationObserver from our test wrapper like so:
+This allows us to hook up a NavigationObserver from our test wrapper like so:

 ```dart
 import 'package:flutter/material.dart';